cofenberg/unrimp/README.md

 ======
 - Error strategy
 	- Inside renderer toolkit: Exceptions in extreme, up to no error tolerance.
 If something smells odd, blame it to make it possible to detect problems as early as possible in the production pipeline.
-	- Inside renderer runtime: The show must go on.
+	- Inside renderer: The show must go on.
 If the floor breaks, just keep smiling and continue dancing.
 - Windows using Visual Studio 2019 C++ Open Folder and CMake: IntelliSense keeps failing
 	- Visual Studio 2019 -> Menu bar -> "Options" -> "Text Editor" -> "C/C++" -> "Advanced" -> "Inactive Platform IntelliSense Limit" -> Set it to e.g. 16 (see https://blogs.msdn.microsoft.com/vcblog/2018/01/10/intellisense-enhancements-for-cpp-open-folder-and-cmake/ )
 - How to test the 64 bit world space position support?